Philip II of Spain: Foreign policy

 Philip's foreign policies were determined by a combination of Catholic fervour and dynastic objectives.
-He considered himself the chief defender of Catholic Europe, both against the Ottoman Turks and against the forces of the Protestant Reformation.
+He considered himself the chief defender of Catholic Europe, both against the Ottoman Empire and against the forces of the Protestant Reformation.
 He never relented from his fight against heresy, defending the Catholic faith and limiting freedom of worship within his territories.
 These territories included his patrimony in the Netherlands, where Protestantism had taken deep root.
 Following the Revolt of the Netherlands in 1568, Philip waged a campaign against Dutch heresy and secession.
 It also dragged in the English and the French at times and expanded into the German Rhineland with the Cologne War.
 This series of conflicts lasted for the rest of his life.
-Philip's constant involvement in European wars took a significant toll on the treasury and caused economic difficulties for the Crown and even bankruptcies.
+Philip's constant involvement and focus in European wars took a significant toll on the treasury and caused economic difficulties for the Crown and even bankruptcies.

 In 1588, the English defeated Philip's Spanish Armada, thwarting his planned invasion of the country to reinstate Catholicism.
 But war with England continued for the next sixteen years, in a complex series of struggles that included France, Ireland and the main battle zone, the Low Countries.
 It would not end until all the leading protagonists, including himself, had died.
 Earlier, however, after several setbacks in his reign and especially that of his father, Philip did achieve a decisive victory against the Turks at Lepanto in 1571, with the allied fleet of the Holy League, which he had put under the command of his illegitimate brother, John of Austria.
 He also successfully secured his succession to the throne of Portugal.

-With regard to Philip's overseas possessions, in response to the reforms imposed by the Ordenanzas, extensive questionnaires were distributed to every major town and region in New Spain called relaciones geográficas.
-These surveys helped the Spanish monarchy to govern these overseas conquests more effectively.
+The administration of overseas conquests was reformed.
+Extensive questionnaires were distributed to every major town and region in New Spain called relaciones geográficas.
+These surveys helped the Spanish monarchy to govern Philip's overseas possessions more effectively.